-This recipe always reminds me about creating Christmas traditions with kids.
+This classic gingerbread cookie recipe always reminds me about creating Christmas traditions with kids.
 Although chronic illness can rob us of so many things, developing these new traditions together can bring a little joy back into our homes.
 I personally find baking to be very healing process that takes my mind off of any symptoms or pain I’m experiencing that day.
 By doing a fun activity like this one together, you can create new memories.

 - Conserve space and make as many cuts per roll as possible so you don’t overwork the dough.